Clinical PsychologySchool of Psychology | DClinPsych

 School of Psychology

-Our Doctorate in Clinical Psychology consists of 18 compulsory modules including:
+Our Doctorate in Clinical Psychology consists of 11 compulsory modules.
+Course contents include:

 Psychological assessment and formulation